M1na19/docs/docs-site/docs/SSO/SSO.auth.md

 * `IdP` - stands for Identity Provider, it is the server that handles authentication (e.g. Google SSO, LSAC SSO etc. )
 * `Client` - refering to the SSO Client, the application that uses the authentication provided by the `IdP`
 * `User`/`End-User` - you
+* `SPA` - Single Page Application, a web app that loads a single web document and updates the body using javascript (ex: React, Angular, Vue)

 ### How JWT Tokens Work